 It’s probably already delicious as it is but now you can adjust your seasonings to taste.
 Dash of salt here, bit of pepper there.

 Looking for a bit of a kick?
 Try adding a chopped or finely diced jalapeno pepper.
-Keep the jalapeno seeds and innards for even greater kick.
+Keep the jalapeno innards for even greater kick.

 For an even mightier kick, consider our friend the habanero pepper.
 Your friends will truly remember your guacamole.
 Tomato is always a welcomed addition to guacamole for both taste and texture.
 A finely chopped tomato will add a juicy burst to each bite.

 In the many years I have been making guacamole, the only way to achieve the very best guacamole is by starting with very fresh ingredients.
 Your avocados needs to be perfectly ripe and soft enough to mash.
 They shouldn’t be overly mushy and turning brown.
 They should be just soft enough to the touch to become creamy when mixed with fresh lime juice, and should be a nice vibrant green in color.

 The lime juice should be freshly squeezed, not from a bottle, and the cilantro should be firm and cleaned.
 Freshly picked cilantro is ideal.